PricelessToolkit/SOILSENS-V5W/README.md

 ## 🛒 Where to buy https://www.PricelessToolkit.com

 ### Battery and Charger.

+> [!IMPORTANT]
+> ⚠️ Ensure the battery connector has the correct polarity, as batteries from China sometimes come with random polarity.
+If it’s incorrect, you can manually swap the wires to adjust it.
+>
 - 1S 250mAh LiPo Battery (Connector PH2.0) 35x20x4mm.
    - https://s.click.aliexpress.com/e/_Dk14vS5
    - https://s.click.aliexpress.com/e/_DE5PfEV